Curricula & Guides

 More information or to obtain a copy for your classroom, e-mail email@example.com.

 Mystery and Benevolence

 This teacher’s resource is organized in conjunction with the exhibition Mystery and Benevolence: Masonic and Odd Fellows Folk Art from the Kendra and Allan Daniel Collection.
 Lesson plans focus on select artworks in the exhibition and include background information on the object, historical context, ideas for classroom questions and discussion, and suggestions for related activities.
 Includes a glossary of Masonic symbols and a list of resources.

 Middle and High School

-Designed for educators to use as a resource in the classroom before and after a museum visit, this Teacher’s Guide is developed in conjunction with the presentation of Ralph Fasanella: Lest We Forget at the American Folk Art Museum, offers topics for classroom discussion, writing activities, and art projects that that introduce key ideas of the exhibition.
+Designed for educators to use as a resource in the classroom before and after a museum visit, this Teacher’s Guide is developed in conjunction with the presentation of Ralph Fasanella: Lest We Forget at the American Folk Art Museum, offers topics for classroom discussion, writing activities, and art projects that introduce key ideas of the exhibition.
 Includes collection images, lesson plans, a glossary, and a bibliography.
-Texts about the artworks in this Guide are an amalgam of information developed by the Smithsonian American for the exhibition and by the education department at the American Folk Art Museum.
+Texts about the artworks in this Guide are an amalgam of information developed by the Smithsonian American Art Museum for the exhibition and by the Learning and Engagement department at the American Folk Art Museum.

 A Curriculum Guide for teachers developed in conjunction with the traveling exhibition Self-Taught Genius: Treasures from the American Folk Art Museum.
 It presents information about selected artists and artworks from the exhibition and offers topics for classroom discussion, writing activities, and art projects that introduce the key ideas of the exhibition.
 Includes collection images, lesson plans, a glossary, and a bibliography.